mastoj/FSharpIntro/slides/index.md

 <div class="content">

-When composing components it is done in mostly to different places:
+When composing components it is done in mostly two different places:

 * Compose types
 * Compose functions